 The vulture is the original type of the Tarot Fool, numbered Zero, placed on the 11th path of the Tree of Life.
 The vulture, protector of Egypt, carries the shen ring of eternal truth, a symbol of both zero as circle of All, and Libra, the attribution of Maat and the 8th Tarot trump Justice or Adjustment.

 The Master explains the meaning of the five words he saw hidden in the woven garment thus:

 O Mystery, which is without in the world, for whose sake the universe hath arisen, this is the total outgoing and the total ascent, which hath emanated all emanations and all that is.

 The Greek name of the book, Pistis Sophia, is equal to 1,581.
 When this number is divided by 3, its lowest factor, the result is 527.
 The five words are therefore the three parts of the sum total of the wisdom of Hermes Trismegistus, which is that of ancient Egypt.
 The number 527 is also that of the Pleiades or ‘Doves’.
 The name of the stellar complex in the constellation of Taurus also means, ‘wonderful’, and ‘miraculous’.
-The small, sparkling cluster of seven stars was anciently associated with Venus as the evening star, which is depicted in the Crowley-Harris Thoth Tarot as the 17th Atu The Star (of Nuit).
-Earlier Tarot decks, such as the French Tarot de Marseille, depict a very large bright star amidst seven smaller stars.
+The small, sparkling cluster of seven stars was anciently associated with Venus as the evening star, depicted in early Tarots such as the Tarot de Marseille as a very large bright star amidst seven smaller stars.
 This is indicative of the evening star in the constellation of Taurus—and so life, love, strength, beauty, aspiration and inspiration.